KakkoiDev/xai-chat/README.md

 - Update API key: The API key can be updated by clicking the UPDATE API KEY button.
 - Toggle streaming: The streaming (the feature that allows the chat to be streamed in real-time) can be toggled by clicking the STREAMING button.
 - Change temperature: Make the output more or less random by changing the temperature.
 0 is the most deterministic, 2 is the most random.
+- Change max tokens: Change the maximum number of tokens in the response.